 Layla got its start in 2015 as the mattress in the box trying to fight homelessness with every mattress purchased.
 Since then, they have focused on building two mattress models with a focus on cool, copper-infused technology and a flippable design for softer or firmer feels.
 With versatile designs, with both a hybrid and all-foam version and a tradition of innovation, Layla is definitely a brand to consider.

 Tuft and Needle made a big splash in the mattress industry when it offered one of the lowest cost all-foam mattresses in a box directly to customers.
 As one of the earliest players in the mattress-in-a-box space, they've elaborated on their initial concept with two more innovative designs: The Mint and The Hybrid, which provide high quality, superbly pressure-relieving offerings.
+On top of that, the Mint Mattress was recently upgraded to include antimicrobial protection embedded in its cover layer.
 With their three mattresses and 100,000s of positive reviews, customers have spoken in approval of T&N.

 Loom and Leaf has a lot to offer -- standing at just about 12 inches thick, it has many layers of high-end foam that help alleviate pressure points but also properly cradle the spine.
 If you are frustrated by mattresses that don't properly support your back and spine, Loom and Leaf can definitely help.
 It has a medium firm option that is approved by chiropractors and other spine gurus.
 Also, its multiple layers mean that your spine alignment is never an issue.
 This is a luxury bed.